DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 </a>

 In all cases, the information extracted from emails is limited to the initial portion of each email.
 This helps avoid processing repetitive long threads, legal disclaimers, and other non-essential content.
 However, if critical Deal information is buried deep within the email threads or other engagements, the AI might not capture or interpret it accurately.

+#### How can add a discount code

+On the checkout Stripe page, there is a button 'Add Code' where you can add yu discount code.
+The price will be automatically updated.
+If you face any problem or the code not longer works, please [Contact Us]("{{ site.email }}"):